krokedil/klarna-order-management-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Order Management for WooCommerce please refer to our [documentation](https://docs.krokedil.com/article/149-klarna-order-management/).

 == Changelog ==
+= 2023.10.10    - version 1.8.3 =
+* Fix           - Fixed a critical error that happened when creating a new, manual order if HPOS was enabled.

 = 2023.09.04    - version 1.8.2 =
 * Enhancement   - You now have the ability to utilize the 'klarna_base_region' filter, allowing you to modify the regional endpoint (EU, US, or OC).
 * Fix           - Fixed an issue where a warning about an undefined array key would appear.